Random walks in Euclidean space: Introduction

 The limit distribution of course depends on the distributions of $X_i$.
 We do not describe this dependence explicitly, but the mean and covariance matrix could be computed from the proof.
 Here we only mention, that the covariance matrix is invariant under the rotation parts of the elements in the support of $X_i$.

 This result is not new, it is covered by some of the references mentioned earlier.
-Moreover, our proof is based on Tutubalin's paper.
-We give this argument in the greater generality discussed in this paper.
+We revisit Tutubalin's argument in the greater generality considered in this paper.
 (Tutubalin assumes that $\supp(X_i)$ generates a dense subgroup of $\Isom(\R^d)$.
 Moreover, he discusses the cases $d=2,3$ only, although he does not seem to use this restriction in an essential way.)
-In addition, we obtain quantitative bounds which will be necessary for proving the explicit error estimates in Theorem \ref{th_main} below.
+Our main purpose is to obtain quantitative bounds, which will be necessary for proving the error estimates in Theorem \ref{th_main} below.

-\begin{thm} Let $X_i, Y_i$ and $x_0$ be as above.
+\begin{thm}[Local Limit Theorem] Let $X_i, Y_i$ and $x_0$ be as above.
 Suppose that $Y_0$ has finite moments of order $d^2+3d+1$ and $X_i$ are non-degenerate.
 Let $f$ be any continuous and compactly supported function.
-Then there is $v_0\in\R^d$ and $c\in\R$ depending only on the distribution of $X_i$, such that
+Then there is $v_0\in\R^d$ and $c>0$ depending only on the distribution of $X_i$, such that

 \end{thm}